 - 1. To set the atmospheric pressure reading (also known as the "span" adjustment), flow nitrogen gas or air into your closed vacuum chamber to allow the pressure to rise to a known value above 400 Torr.
-Alternatively, if your local uncorrected barometric pressure (air) is known, simply vent your vacuum system chamber to expose the gauge to the local atmospheric pressure. - 2.
-Go to the SET ATM screen.
+Alternatively, if your local uncorrected barometric pressure (air) is known, simply vent your vacuum system chamber to expose the gauge to the local atmospheric pressure. - Go to the SET ATM screen.
 When the desired pressure is stable, adjust the displayed pressure reading on the 300 to the known value using the INCR (increase) or DECR (decrease) keys.
 Press the SAVE key to save the new atmospheric (span) pressure value.
-For example, if your known local barometric pressure is 760 Torr, enter 760 in the SET ATM screen.
-The main pressure measurement screen will now display 760 Torr while the gauge is at atmosphere.